pereferrera/go_to_the_source/README.md

 # Go-to-the-source! (towards accountable LLMs)

+*Note: this project was made when ChatGPT was new and the only game in town.
+Quickly after that, a lot of new LLMs with different capabilities appeared...*

 Let's make LLMs accountable!
-They are trapped in a cage without Internet connection, but we can provide them with what they need to support their claims.
+They are usally trapped in a cage without Internet connection, but we can provide them with what they need to support their claims.
 Given a claim, we are going to make them search Google until they find a source that supports it!
 Because we are whole-hearted, we are then also going to give them the chance to either confirm or dismiss what they said, and instead provide a different answer.

 To try this prototype, you will need programmatic access to the Google Search API and the Open AI API.
 Then, set the following environment variables: `GOOGLE_API_KEY`, `GOOGLE_API_CX`, `OPENAI_KEY`.